-Student should inquire with the clinical site if they can do the blood draw.
-If the student is directed to the site's Employee Health clinic/department or Emergency Room, the student has to make it clear that the service is NOT to be processed as a worker's comp injury.
+Students should inquire with the clinical site if they can do the blood draw.
+If the student is directed to the site's Employee Health Clinic/Department or Emergency Room, the student must make it clear that the service is NOT to be processed as a worker's compensation injury.
+Students are not employees of the clinical site or WesternU while injured during a clinical rotation.
+Students are to advise the site's Employee Health Clinic/Department that the student's personal health insurance is primary coverage and must be billed first for medical expenses they incur as a direct result of the incident.